-- This banjo is marked "F. P. Mather 1860."
-It is a five-string banjo with a bird’s-eye maple hoop, twenty brackets, brass-plated fingerboard, and machine tuners.
+This banjo is marked "F. P. Mather 1860."
+It is a Five-String Fretless Banjo, with a bird’s-eye maple shell, metal hoop, twenty brackets, brass-plated fingerboard, and machine tuners.
+Hand-written inscription on dowel stick:

 - Currently not on view